 Despite the rise of e-commerce, 80% of purchases still happen in stores.
 And retailers produce a lot of in-store marketing with big budgets to run campaigns and generate revenues.
 However, measuring the effectiveness of in-store marketing has always been challenging.
 And, with the rise of e-commerce alongside a thirst for attribution and an impending squeeze on brick-and-mortar retail, it’s never been more important to justify the ROI on in-store campaigns.
 So, how can you measure the effectiveness of in-store advertising?

-Generally, the effectiveness of in-store advertising campaigns is measured by comparing POS data during campaign periods to non-campaign periods.
-This demonstrates the direct impact between marketing campaigns and in-store revenues.
-In addition, some retailers and brands run qualitative analyses with customers as they leave stores to test if they noticed the adverts.
+Generally, retailers can measure the effectiveness of in-store advertising campaigns by comparing product sales data during campaign periods against non-campaign periods.
+This demonstrates the direct impact between marketing campaigns and sales of the promoted products.
+In addition, some retailers and brands run qualitative analyses with shoppers as they leave stores to test if they noticed the adverts.

 While these measures provide a general indication of in-store advertising performance, they don’t tell the whole story.
 In addition, it’s difficult for marketers to use this information to make informed changes to the creative, placements and types of activations that will ensure they continue to perform well in future.